17 Best Beach Getaways in America

 Old Saybrook, Connecticut

 Just an hour and a half from New York City and two hours from Boston, Old Saybrook is a convenient beach getaway East Coasters.
 One of the oldest towns in Connecticut, it oozes with New England charm.
 Main Street is lined with waterfront antique shops, cafes, and Colonial-style homes adorned with American flags and manicured gardens.
 On summer days, visitors can stand-up paddle board and kayak on the Connecticut River, picnic in Rocky Neck State Park, or explore the scenic trails that make up the Great Island Wildlife Area.
-And for some more stunning landscapes, check out the 50 Beautiful, Obscure Places in the U.S. You Should Visit This Summer.

 When you think of Oahu, you probably imagine the bustling beaches of Honolulu, crammed with tourists and high rise hotels.
 But this popular vacation island is also home to undiscovered beach towns like Kailua, set on lush Kailua Bay.
 Just 30 minutes from Waikiki, Kailua feels worlds away from city life.
 It's where you'll find Kailua Beach Park with its velvet sand and warm, calm water.
 There are also great hiking trails like the Ka'iwa Ridge Trail, which rises above the shimmering ocean at Lanikai Beach and Maunawili Falls, which traverses past small waterfalls and dense jungle.
 Every Thursday, the town has a can't-miss farmers' market where vendors sell tropical fruit and ready-to-eat bites from banh mi to garlic shrimp.